-Com the r missionext re oner's designation gnee.
-The approval of such proposals will be conveyed to the Board of Regents at ing of the board.
-The institution must file the request with the Office of the her Education by means of a memo to the Deputy Commissioner. typically chand (c) the Lion requested (check all that apply): Level I proposals include campus initiatives aracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana System and Community Colleges. $\boxtimes$ 1.
-Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); 2.
-Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
+Comi imissioner's designee.
+The approval of such proposals will be conveyed to the Board of Regents at next regular meeting of the board.
+The institution must file the request with the Office of the imissioner of Higher Education by means of a memo to the Deputy Commissioner.
+A. Level I action requested (check all that apply) : Level I proposals include campus initiatives typically characterized by (a) minimal costs; (b) clear adherence to approved campus mission; and (c) the absence of significant programmatic impact on other institutions within the Montana University System and Community Colleges.
+Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
 Adding new minors or certificates where there is a major; 4.
 Adding new minors or certificates where there is an option in a major; 5.
 Departmental mergers and name changes; 6.
 Program revisions; and 7.
-Distance delivery of previously authorized degree programs. items for ir or designe emic officers in advance, the Commissioner or designee may propose additional aclusion in the Level I process.
-For these items to move forward, the Commissioner e must reach consensus with the chief academic officers.
-When consensus is not the Commissioner or designee will move the item to the Level II review process. ] 1. ] 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; 3.
+Distance delivery of previously authorized degree programs.
+B. Level I with Level II documentation : With Level II documentation circulated to all campus chief academic officers in advance, the Commissioner or designee may propose additional items for inclusion in the Level I process.
+For these items to move forward, the Commissioner or designee must reach consensus with the chief academic officers.
+When consensus is not achieved, the Commissioner or designee will move the item to the Level II review process.
+Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; ☐ 3.
 Consolidating existing programs and/or degrees.
-Science Do documenta public sect regular Bo provision v y Certificate or A.A.S. degree programs: Certificate or Associate of Applied egree Programs may be submitted as Level I proposals, with memo and backup ation, when they are offered in cooperation with and/or at the request of private or or partners and the decision point to offer the program is not consistent with the ard of Regents program approval process.
-Level I approval for programs under this will be limited to two years.
-Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
+C. Temporary Certificate or A.A.S. degree programs: Certificate or Associate of Applied Science Degree Programs may be submitted as Level I proposals, with memo and backup documentation, when they are offered in cooperation with and/or at the request of private or public sector partners and the decision point to offer the program is not consistent with the regular Board of Regents program approval process.
+Level I approval for programs under this provision will be limited to two years.
+Continuation of a program beyond the two years will require the normal program approval process as Level II Proposals.
 All other Certificate or Associate Degree programs may be placed on submission at any Board of Regents meeting.
 They will be placed on action agendas at subsequent meetings.
 All campuses agree to insure that all other

-Item No.: 143-2803+R509 Institution: Montana State University-Northern -- --
+Item No.: 143-2803+R509 Institution: Montana State University-Northern